MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 **Q: Can you make one for me?**

 A: NO. Stop asking, please!

-**Q: Are you going to restock them?**

-A: YES.
-Stop asking, please!
+There are makers out there who you can commission a build from, but I am not one of them.

 **Q: Why are you encouraging the destruction of Game Boys?**